How much is Zach Johnson's putter worth?

 By his own admission, Zach Johnson is often "under the radar" in golf tournaments, and that''s exactly where he was entering the Open Championship, despite almost winning the John Deere Classic the previous week.
-He's definitely on everyone's radar now, though, after winning his second major title
+He's definitely on everyone's radar now, though, after winning his second major title on Monday.

 Johnson put himself in position to claim the claret jug with a final-round 66 – tied for the best round of the day – capped off by a 30-foot birdie putt on the 18th green that got him into the three-man playoff.
 He ultimately won it largely because of birdies on the first two extra holes.